ddimaria/wmcp/wmcp-361/README.md

 #### Asset Class Returns and Correlation

 **Availability Bias**: overweighing recent information.
-This bias can lead to diverging to a financial plan.
+This bias can lead to diverging from a financial plan.

 The **Periodic Table of Investment Returns** shows annual performance of different asset classes.
 The trend is that different asset classes perform better at different times (reinforcing diversification and "staying the course").
 Emerging markets are the most volatile, though has relatively high returns.